 - Integrated screen protector and metal kick stand

-- Premium drop and shock protection
+- Leather hand strap and shock protection

 The Gladius Rugged Kickstand case for the New iPad 9.7” is a solid option to go for if you love functionality with your protective cases.
 It securely covers the iPad from all sides, preventing any accidental slips from the case.